garronej/ts-ci/README.md

 All your source files must remain inside the ``src`` dir, you can change how things are organized inside the source directory but don't forget to update your ``package.json`` ``main``, ``type`` and ``files`` fields and ``tsconfig.esm.json`` ``include`` field when appropriate.

+- If you add a new directory in `src/`: Add it to `files` in `package.json` or it wont be in you npm bundle.

 </details>

 ## Enabling "Go to Definition" to redirect to the source ``.ts`` file